 The final constitution of the Second Vatican Council was Gaudium et Spes.
 This pastoral document focuses on the relationship between the Church and the modern world.
-The Council made it clear that the Church must be continually engaged in the world.
-The open words of this document make clear that whatever humanity experiences, such as joy and hope or fear and anxiety, the Church too experiences these through the followers of Jesus (read Gaudium et Spes 1).
-The Church is to help shed light on the human condition, and participate in addressing the needs of the world.
+The Council made it clear that the engaged in the world.
+The op words of this document make clear that whatever humanity experiences, such as joy and hope or fear and anxiety, the Church too experiences these through the followers of Jesus (read Gaudium et Spes 1).
+The Church is to help shed light on the hi condition, and participate in addressing the needs of the world human and divine.
+On a man level, the Church is made up of people who ignorance.
+On the divine guide the Church in seeking